Emotion Remixed +: Composition

 "First Time" was co-penned with Rami Yacoub, Carl Falk and Wayne Hector; its production handled by the former two.
 The song was conceived during the same sessions as "Your Type".
 "Fever" was written with Kyle Shearer, Nate Campany and Saul Alexander Castillo Vasquez, and produced solely by Shearer.
 Its co-writers have contributed to several of Jepsen's Emotion offerings.

-Y2K called "Run Away with Me" one of their favorite pop songs of 2015, their treatment gives it a "sweeping electro overhaul" with marching band beats.
+Y2K called "Run Away with Me" one of their favourite pop songs of 2015, their treatment gives it a "sweeping electro overhaul" with marching band beats.
 Its intro is reminiscent of the Japanese stringed instrument koto.
 Skylar Spence's "slick and airy", "warped disco" rework of "Your Type" is noted by Spin's Colin Joyce as utilizing "cut up samples and disorienting modulation".
 The song takes an "airier, more glittery approach" through the Young Bombs remix.
 Blasterjaxx casts "I Really Like You" in "darker, more grown up tones" with a "thumping electronic exoskeleton".
 The Bleachers remix is noted for Antonoff's signature "staccato touches" and a layering of marching drums.
 Its "sweeping synths" depart from the original's bubblegum-pop for a "charming '80s-inspired groove" as opined by Bianca Gracie of Idolator.
 The Bleachers remix was listed in Eliza Thompson's "5 Songs You Need to Hear This Week" for Cosmopolitan, calling its '80s sheen "dreamy".
 The Knocks' transform "All That" into a "pulsating house anthem" as opined by Bustle's Alex Kritselis, whereas Gracie calls it a "modern disco groove".

 Commercial performance

-This album debuted at number 256 on the Oricon Weekly Albums chart, becoming her lowest charting album in the country to date.
-Remixed + has shifted 2,477 copies as of April 2016.
+Remixed + has shifted 2,477 copies in Japan as of April 2016.
 "First Time" peaked on the Billboard Japan Hot 100 at number 71 on March 28, 2016.
 It also peaked on the Billboard Japan Hot Overseas chart at number eight, and the Billboard Japan Radio Songs chart at number nine.